Dow Inc. (DOW) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Neutral” to DOW, setting the target price at $59 in the report published on January 11th of the current year.

-During the last 5 trading sessions, DOW fell by -2.18%, which changed the moving average for the period of 200-days by -24.74% in comparison to the 20-day moving average, which settled at $55.17.
-In addition, Dow Inc. saw 1.73% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DOW rose by +1.44%, which changed the moving average for the period of 200-days by -22.67% in comparison to the 20-day moving average, which settled at $53.82.
+In addition, Dow Inc. saw 3.20% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading